 KFC used Twitch influencer marketing to increase their brand awareness and connect with their target audience.
 Because they created a new emote, they garnered a lot of interest from the audience.
 Even after the promotion, other content creators made podcasts and wrote articles based on the emote.

-Gaming giant, Ubisoft, uses Twitch influencer marketing often to promote their new games to their target audience.
+Gaming giant, Ubisoft, uses Twitch influencer marketing often to promote their new video games to their target audience.
 To promote Tom Clancy’s Rainbow Six: Siege, Ubisoft collaborated with LIRIK, a Twitch influencer with more than two million followers.

 Image via Mediakix